-Prerequisite: RTE 260
+Prerequisite: RTE 260 with a grade of C or better

 RTE 289 | Radiographic Capstone

 Prepares the radiologic technology student to sit for the American Registry of Radiologic Technologists (ARRT) certification examination through a comprehensive review of RTE program curriculum, with practice answering certification examination-type questions through the administration of multiple mock certification exams.
 Provides the student with the requisite skills to effectively search for a job in medical imaging.